About Barbican Box at HOME

 - Please note that due to funding commitments, we are unable to consider applications from non-state schools.

-- If the programme is oversubscribed, schools with higher levels of Free School Meals eligibility, and/or cohorts who experience challenges to accessing cultural provision, will be prioritised.
-We will also take into account areas in which the project is likely to have the most impact.
+- If the programme is oversubscribed, schools with higher levels of Free school meal eligibility, schools that experience challenges to accessing cultural provision, and/or whose cohorts experience challenges to accessing cultural provision, will be prioritised.
+We will also take into account where the project is likely to have the most impact.

-If you are shortlisted at the application stage we will get in contact in November 2020 to discuss your application and any questions you might have, before confirming if you have been successful.
+If you are shortlisted at the application stage, we will get in contact in April 2021 to discuss your application and any questions you might have, before confirming if you have been successful.

-If you have any questions about the programme, bursary or application process, please contact Barbican Guildhall Creative Learning via [email protected]
+If you have any questions about the programme or application process, please contact us via email at [email protected]

 We will be holding a Q&A for teachers ahead of the application deadline to help support with questions about this year’s Barbican Box project.
-This will take place on Wednesday 14 October 4.30 - 5.30pm.
+This will take place on Wednesday 17 March 2021, 4.30pm-5.30pm.
 We encourage all teachers who are interested in applying to attend.
 Please contact [email protected] to confirm attendance.